 We have operations both in the United States and internationally, and we are exposed to market risks in the ordinary course of our business.
 These risks include primarily interest rate, foreign exchange, and inflation risks.
-The risks below may be further exacerbated by the effects of the COVID-19 pandemic on global macroeconomic and market conditions.
+The risks below may be further exacerbated by the effects of certain global macroeconomic challenges and market conditions.